NoaBm96/opsscool-docs/how-to-build-pyhthon-env-guide.md

 - Download VSC [here](https://code.visualstudio.com/Download)
 - Install it on your computer

-### Phase 3 - Install and configure remote ssh extentio
+### Phase 3 - Install and configure remote ssh extentioמ
-- Download/Install remote ssh extention from [here](vscode:extension/ms-vscode-remote.remote-ssh)
+- Download/Install remote ssh extention from [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
 - It should look like this:
   ![](https://code.visualstudio.com/assets/docs/remote/ssh-tutorial/remote-ssh-extension.png "remote-ssh-extension")
 - With the Remote - SSH extension installed, you will see a new Status bar item at the far left: